godotengine/godot-website/collections/_article/godot-developer-fund.md

 We are excited to introduce a major improvement in funding the development efforts of the Godot Engine – the [Godot Development Fund](https://fund.godotengine.org)!
 The goal for the Development Fund is to create a direct way for everyone to help us secure stable funding and ensure the longevity of the project.

+ The Development Fund was [soft-launched in July](/article/funding-breakdown-and-hiring-process/) and already welcome a lot of new and old sponsors, but we need to take it to the next level to sustain the current development pace, and increase it with new hires.

 ## Reducing platform fees, amplifying impact